JumpingKeyCaps/UIWaveDeformation/README.md

 ## 🧠 Conclusion

-This project demonstrates how to combine **complex graphical rendering and modern interactive UI** on Android Compose by cleverly using snapshots and layered UI overlays.
+This project demonstrates how to combine **complex graphical rendering and modern interactive UI** on Android Compose by cleverly using snapshots,layered UI overlays and AGSL shaders.

 It opens the door to unique visual effects while maintaining smooth, responsive user experiences — a common challenge in advanced UI/UX design.